CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Methods

 \subparagraph{Selecting $\hat{y}$ via LLM Preference} Once $\hat{x}$ is generated, we obtain $\hat{y}$ by having the LLM generate the path from $\hat{x}$.
 If the prediction matches the target path, we accept the pair directly.
 Otherwise, the LLM chooses between predicted and target paths in position-agnostic format, and we retain only cases where the target path is selected.

 The final dataset is then composed of $(\hat{x}, \hat{y})$ pairs which the generation model either correctly regenerated $\hat{y}$ from $\hat{x}$ or was able to select $\hat{y}$ from a pair of available $(\hat{y}^*, \hat{y})$, with $\hat{y}^*$ being the path prediction generated for $\hat{x}$.
 This captures examples where direct generation fails but verification remains feasible (e.g., generating the correct path is difficult, but identifying it is easier) \citep{verif1, Falcon2025}.
-Importantly, we separate the models used for generation and evaluation, ensuring that final results are not biased by reuse of the same model.
-This design increases task difficulty and more faithfully captures inherent challenges in generating path predictions from unstructured clinical text.